Cellphone/Smartphone Access

 Setting up an alert for when bus is specified number of minutes away

-An incredibly useful feature of the NextBus SMS system is that it can automatically send you an alert when your bus is a specified number of minutes away.
-This way you don't have to continually monitor the NextBus system to determine when it is time to catch your bus.
+An incredibly useful feature of the Umo IQ SMS system is that it can automatically send you an alert when your bus is a specified number of minutes away.
+This way you don't have to continually monitor the Umo IQ system to determine when it is time to catch your bus.
 To use this feature first select a stop using one of the three methods described above.
 Once you have selected a stop and predictions are displayed you can simply reply to the prediction message with the number of minutes of notice you want before your bus is going to arrive.
 You can specify an alert time of betwee 0 and 30 minutes.
 So for example you can first select a stop by sending to 41411 the message "emerybus 5300".
 Then reply with "5" to be alerted when your bus is 5 minutes away.

 Useful commands